 "Come on, let's get into the minibus," said Stan shivvering.
 "It's perishing out here!"

-With their luggage safely aboard, the happy crowd sallied forth into the mountains.
+With their luggage safely stowed aboard, the happy crowd sallied forth into the mountains.
 There was no sign of Isabel and the boys, nor were they looking for them, for none of them even knew they were in Sweden.
 The minibus was filled with excited chatter, giggling, and laughing as the Americans and Jenny retold their stories.
-Stan was quiet, concentrating on the driving on the slippery road, but aglow and happy within.
+Stan was quiet, concentrating on the driving on the slippery wintery road, but aglow and happy within.

 ------------